 California Intercontinental University has an established policy to control the use of the name, abbreviations, symbols, emblems, logos, slogans, and other terminology associated with the University.
 California Intercontinental University protects and enhances its reputation by assuring that its trademarks appear only on quality products with minimal liabilities to both California Intercontinental University and any purchasers of these products.
 These include the use of the name, abbreviations, symbols, emblems, logos, slogans, and other terminology associated with the University.
 Any use of a California Intercontinental University trademarks without the University's express written consent is prohibited.
 Unauthorized use is a trademark infringement.
 Any productions or sale of unauthorized products or services is a violation of the federal Lanham Trademark Act of 1946, the federal Trademark Act of 1984.
-All standard graphics, photographs, and text of the California Intercontinental University logos and logotype are copyrighted and trademarked by California Intercontinental University.
+All standard graphics, photographs, and text of the California Intercontinental University Home Page and connected pages displaying the California Intercontinental University logos and logotype are copyrighted and trademarked by California Intercontinental University.
 Redistribution or commercial use are prohibited.